nats-io/nats-jms-bridge/examples/README.md

 ```

-# Example 2: JMS to NATS
+# Example 2: JMS to NATS Request/Reply from JMS Client to NATS server

 There is not a lot new here.
-It is very similar to the first example but in the opposite direciton.
+It is very similar to the first example but in the opposite direction.

 ## SimpleNatsServer.java